JamesLavin/local_hexdocs/README.md

 If you do nothing, running `elixir local_docs.exs get` in this directory will download all Hexdoc files for packages listed in the provided `default_packages.txt`.
 (There's nothing magical about `default_packages.txt`, which was simply my initial list of desired packages.)

-You can modify `default_packages.txt` to add, remove, or comment out (with a leading "#") packages, but this may make it hard to update this project in the future, so we recommend that you:
+You can modify `default_packages.txt` to add, remove, or comment out (with a leading "#") package names, but this may make it hard to update this project in the future, so I recommend that you:

 1) Create a `/packages` subdirectory by running `mkdir packages`

 2) Create at least one file containing at least one package name -- one line per package name -- within `/packages`

-You can create a new file (with any name you desire) inside `/packages` and/or you can copy `popular_packages.txt` and/or `default_packages.txt` to the `/packages` subdirectory.
+You can create a new file (with any name you desire) inside `/packages` and/or copy `popular_packages.txt` and/or `default_packages.txt` to the `/packages` subdirectory.
 For example:

 ```
 cp popular_packages.txt packages/popular_packages.txt